porras/session/README.md

 It takes a lot of inspiration from [`Rack::Session::Cookie`](https://github.com/rack/rack/blob/master/lib/rack/session/cookie.rb), but it's much smaller, simpler, and obviously less feature-rich.
 Also less widespread and tested, but you can help with that!

+> ** *WARNING:* ** *this is work in progress and most likely contains security, performance and other kinds of issues I'm working on finding and fixing.
+I don't use it in production and you shouldn't either.*

 ## Installation

 Add this to your application's `shard.yml`: